h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 As the correlation parameter changes, the 3D probability density surface undergoes significant transformations:

 ![Correlation Sequence](../Images/Contour_Plots/ex3_gaussian_3d_correlation_sequence.png)
-*Figure 10: Sequence of 3D probability density surfaces showing how correlation affects shape and orientation.
+*Sequence of 3D probability density surfaces showing how correlation affects shape and orientation.
 The bottom right plot shows how correlation affects eigenvalues and determinant of the covariance matrix.*

 Key observations:
 - Negative correlation (ρ = -0.8): The surface stretches along the y = -x direction